RIOJA. Complex Dusty Starbursts in a Major Merger B14-65666 at z=7.15: Results

 \subsection{NIRCam and ALMA imaging: Stellar versus dust distribution}

-The combination of the new NIRCam images with archival high angular-resolution (\(0\farcs5\)) ALMA data provides us an unique opportunity to investigate the detailed stellar, ionized, and dust structure in an interacting system at \(z > 7\).
+The combination of the new NIRCam images with archival high angular-resolution (\(< 0\farcs4\)) ALMA data provides us with an unique opportunity to investigate the detailed stellar, ionized, and dust structure in an interacting system at \(z > 7\).
 Figure~\ref{fig:alma} compares the NIRCam image, and ALMA line and dust maps.
 The NIRCam image is a composite of all the bands, except for F444W, to exhibit the stellar continuum.
 All the ALMA detections overlap the positions of the galaxies E and W, showing no spatial offsets between the UV-to-optical and FIR dust and line emission.
 The [\CII] 158 \um\ and [\OIII] 88 \um\ emission lines in the galaxy E are \( 1\nn1.5\) times as bright as those in the galaxy W \citep{Hashimoto.T:2019a}.
 This trend is qualitatively the same as the one seen in our [\OIII]\lamlam4960,5008 line map (Table~\ref{tb:properties}).
-In contrast to the emission lines, the dust emission at \(88\) and \(158\) \um\ is brighter in the galaxy W than in the galaxy E \citep{Hashimoto.T:2019a}.
+In contrast to the emission lines, the dust emission at \(88\) and \(158\) \um\ is brighter in the galaxy W than in the galaxy E \citep{Hashimoto.T:2019a}\footnote{The peak position of the \(158\) \um\ dust emission is shifted to the east of the galaxy W beyond the ideal astrometric uncertainty (Section \ref{sec:observational-data}).
+The origin of this shift is unclear, but it might be ALMA astrometric uncertainties poorer than the ideal one.}.
 This dust spatial distribution might indicate that the galaxy W experiences dustier star-formation than the galaxy E. As denoted in Section~\ref{sec:result-morphology}, however, the galaxy W presents a bluer UV color than the galaxy E, which is inconsistent with a previous finding that dust emission tend to be accompanied with red components in \(z > 6\) galaxies \citep{Bowler.R:2022a}.
 We will come back to this point in Section~\ref{sec:irx-beta}.

 The tails are detected only in the [\OIII] 88 \um\ line map, whereas they appear neither in the [\CII] 158 \um\ line map nor in the dust maps.
 NIRCam detects the tails in the stacked continuum image, generated using the bands from F115W to F356W, and the [\OIII]\lamlam4960,5008 line map.
-However, the tails are faint in the rest-frame UV filters (e.g., F150W), indicating red continuum slope from optical to UV\@.
+However, the tails are faint in the rest-frame UV filters (e.g., F150W), indicating red continuum slope from UV to optical.
 The presence of continuum and line emission implies that the tails are actively forming stars, but the red continuum slope and the no emission of dust continua suggest a complex nature of the tails.